Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Special cases

 \subsection{Relative utilitarian aggregation rules}

-One important subclass of the relative fair aggregation rules is a class where the weight set is a singleton.
-In this case, the planner evaluates each act according to the sum of normalized utility levels with some fixed weight.
-These rules are called the relative utilitarian aggregation rules (Definition \ref{def:relativeutilitarian}).
-In this subsection, we consider how this subclass differs from the class of relative fair aggregation rules at the axiomatic level.

-In the literature, when characterizing additive representations, the independence axiom has played a central role (e.g., \citet{anscombe1963definition,dAspremont1977equity}).
-Theorem \ref{thm_relativefair} also employs a variant of the independence axiom, \textit{restricted certainty independence}; however, the main result avoids pinning down the relative utilitarian aggregation rules since this axiom is logically weaker than full independence.

-Recall that \textit{restricted certainty independence} requires that if all individuals share a common 0--1 normalized value function, then mixing constant acts in a common proportion with respect to all individuals' beliefs does not change social rankings.
-By focusing on the situations where tastes coincide, we can fix the effect of mixing constant acts among individuals (otherwise, mixing some constant act may be acceptable for some individuals but not for others).
-This axiom is rooted in \citeauthor{gilboa1989maxmin}'s (\citeyear{gilboa1989maxmin}) axiom of certainty independence, but the original was defined without any restriction on tastes.
-In our setup, the direct counterpart of their axiom can be defined as follows:
+First, we examine the relative utilitarian aggregation rules at the axiomatic level.
+Recall that \textit{restricted certainty independence} requires that if all individuals share a common 0--1 normalized value function, then pseudo-mixing constant acts in a common proportion should not change social rankings.
+By focusing on the situations where tastes coincide, we can fix the effect of mixing constant acts among individuals (otherwise, mixing some constant act may be preferable for some individuals but not for others).
+This axiom is rooted in \citeauthor{gilboa1989maxmin}'s (\citeyear{gilboa1989maxmin}) axiom of certainty independence, but the original was defined without any restriction on tastes since they studied individual decision-making.
+In our setup, the direct counterpart of their axiom is defined as follows: